 2) What is the program?

 Two vaccinations are given, 21 to 42 days apart – there is no exception to this time due to the strict guidelines we are working under...
 The horse must be microchipped.
 This can be done at the same time if not already done.
-A 6 month booster is then required for ongoing protection.
+A 6 month booster is then required, followed by annual boosters for ongoing protection.
 Our vets can perform a wellness check at the same time as the annual booster is administered.

 3) Are there any side effects: